phek/game-lounge-task/README.md

 The application is created with only pure AngularJS, HTML and CSS3.
 No additional dependencies were added.

 Instead of using Bootstrap for icons such as the hamburger and arrows I created them myself with pure CSS3.
+I generally don't like using Bootstrap since I feel like it limiting my design process, I feel comfortable enough with normal CSS to create the same solutions in the same amount of time.

 Instead of using SASS/LESS for templating I used CSS3 variables.
 See (src/assets/css/variables/theme.css).

 All animations are created by using CSS3 transitions and Angular class data-binding.

 **If SASS/LESS is a requirement I can create another version using this too.**

+View the website by installing [NPM](https://nodejs.org/en/) and then running the following commands in a command-prompt of the project root:
+**npm install** *- To install dependencies such as Angular*
+**npm start** *- To start the dev server, accessed through (http://localhost:4200)*

 ## Angular CLI